 In-house Development Team: Building your own development team by recruiting software engineers, designers, and managers to work in-house.
 There are various pros and cons to this approach but the most important consideration of in-house development is the amount of time and resources it takes to recruit the right people and build a capable team.

 Outsourcing to a Software Development company: Outsourcing is an alternate option for an in-house development team.
-Instead of finding and recruiting software engineers yourself, you can outsource your product to a software development company that is experienced in developing SaaS products.
+Instead of finding and recruiting software engineers yourself, you can outsource your product to a software development company that knows how to build SaaS products.
+Leveraging the experience of professional software providers will guarantee a high-quality end product that ensures a smooth user experience.

 You can select a software development company that is either offshore, nearshore, or onshore, and that can work within your development budget.
 You can also engage with the outsourcing company in the earlier stages of the process.
 For instance, you can benefit from their expertise while finalising the requirements for the SaaS product or choosing the tech stack.

-Hiring freelance developers: It might be the cheapest option out of all but it is also the riskiest.
+Hiring freelance developers: If you are wondering how to build a SaaS application at the lowest possible cost, then hiring freelance developers might be right for you.
+It is the cheapest option out of all but it is also the riskiest.
 With luck, you can find experienced developers on freelancing platforms but you will be required to micromanage their work to ensure timely completion of your project.

 6. Build an MVP